mdgriffith/mechanical-elephant-hakyll/thoughts/2015-08-10-the-pratical-benefits-of-haskell-typesystem.markdown

 # Where does that leave us?

-Using Haskell isn’t about looking smarter, or using ‘obscure, academic, few decade old, but too bleeding edge technology’, or even about learning a bunch of math.
+Using Haskell isn’t about looking smarter, or using ‘obscure, academic, few-decade-old, but too-bleeding-edge technology’, or even about learning a bunch of math.

 For me, it’s about being productive.
 I’ve adopted Haskell for the same reason I adopted Python a handful of years back…

-It’s about quickly writing code.
+It’s about quickly writing code and finishing something.

 Except now there’s an additional step with my Haskell code: relaxing confidently.

-It’s about writing code that stays written and doesn’t need to be revisited some number of times over again.
+It’s about writing code that _stays written_ and doesn’t need to be revisited some number of times over again.

 Because for code that you ship and then actually have to maintain and develop, Haskell is much more productive.
 Once it’s written in Haskell, it’s much harder to break and much easier to add functionality.